netsells/customTabBar/README.md

 Easily add a custom tabbar to your Appcelerator Titanium iPhone app!

-All available settings are shown in the example, defaults will be along shortly :)
+All available settings are shown in the example, defaults will be along shortly.

 Example
 --------